cassiebreviu/intro-nlp-wine-reviews/README.md

 At a high level the CountVectorizer is taking the text of the description, removing stop words (such as “the”, “a”, “an”, “in”), creating a tokenization of the words and then creating a vector of numbers that represents the description.
 The text description is now represented as numbers with only the words we care about and can be processed by the computer to train a model.
 Remember the computer understand numbers and words can be represented as numbers so the computer can "understand".

 Before we jump into the CountVectorizer code and functionality.
-I want to list out a some terms and point out that CountVectorizer _does not_ do the Lemmetiization or Stemming for you. words
+I want to list out some terms and point out that CountVectorizer _does not_ do the Lemmetiization or Stemming for you.

 * StopWords:  A stopword can be a word with meaning in a specific language.
 For example, in the English language, words such as "a," "and," "is," and "the" are left out of the full-text index since they are known to be useless to a search.
 A stopword can also be a token that does not have linguistic meaning.
 * [N-Gram](https://docs.microsoft.com/en-us/dotnet/machine-learning/resources/glossary#n-gram?WT.mc_id=github-blog-casiljan): A feature extraction scheme for text data: any sequence of N words turns into a feature value.
 ![ngram](/imgs/ngram.PNG)
-* [Lemmatization](https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/preprocess-text#module-overview?WT.mc_id=github-blog-casiljan): converts multiple related words to a single canonical form (fruity fruitiness and fruits would all become fruit)
+* [Lemmatization](https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/preprocess-text#module-overview?WT.mc_id=github-blog-casiljan): converts multiple related words to a single canonical form ("fruity", "fruitiness" and "fruits" would all become "fruit")
 * Stemming: Similar to Lemmatization but a bit more aggressive and can leave words fragmented.

-*NOTE: CountVectorizer doesn't do all of these things for you but does enough for simple models like this.

-Lets take a look at how we do this now.
+### Lets take a look at how we do this now.

 These are all the properties that you can set within the CountVectorizer.
 Many of them are defaulted or if set override other parts of the CountVectorizer.
 We are going to leave most of the defaults and then play with changing some of them to get better results for our model.